Senior Non-Clinical Fellowship (SNCF): Transition to leadership

 Purpose of scheme

-The SNCF supports proven independent researchers with an effective track record of internationally competitive independent research to make the transition to research leadership.
+The SNCF supports researchers with a track record of effectively leading their own independent research to make the transition to research leadership and become an internationally recognised leader in their field.

 An SNCF provides funding for a challenging research programme, and an ambitious programme of research training which offers accelerated personal and career development.

 Applicants wanting to retain an existing position and combine this with research funding, should consider funding options under one of the grant schemes.

-Scientific remit: Applicants can apply across all areas of the MRC’s scientific remit.
+Applications are welcome across all areas of the MRC’s scientific remit.
 Applications may range from basic studies with relevance to mechanisms of disease to translational and developmental clinical research.
+Please refer to our current research strategy for more information.

-The SNCF provides up to seven years’ support.
-Applicants are expected to take advantage of the full seven years’ funding available.
+The SNCF provides up to five years of support.
+Applicants are expected to take advantage of the full five years of funding available.

 - Applicants should hold a PhD (or equivalent); there are no eligibility rules based on years of post-doctoral experience

 - To be considered suitable for the scheme, applicants should be able to clearly demonstrate that their skills and experience at the time of their application match those of the transition to leadership career stage in the applicant skills and experience table.

 - To be within remit, all applicants must clearly explain why a fellowship is the best way to support their long term career goals and chosen career route and how a fellowship would enable a move to the next level in their careers, through a change in their current role.

 - Career breaks, flexible (PDF, 40KB) working and changes in discipline will be taken into account when assessing research experience to date and track record.